vivo-community/vivo-docker2/README.md

 docker-compose up -d
 ```
  Will start this project.
 Navigating to http://localhost:8080/vivo will then start this simple instance.

- If you get an error indicating that the database was not found, this could be due to a bug where the vivo instance is not waiting on the mariadb instance to initialize.
-IF you have this error, try `docker-compose down; docker-compose up -d`.

 ## VIVO Development

 You can use these same containers to develop a local VIVO installation.
 In this